Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_1/US_5.1.19/README.md

 #### Regras de negócio

-*A doctor can see the operation requests they have submitted as well as the operation requests of a certain patient.
+*Doctor can see the operation requests they have submitted as well as the operation requests of a certain patient.
+*Doctor can search and filter by operation type, patient name, patient medical record number, date range

 #### Partes interessadas